-- I Enable the interrupt simulation system, see Interrupt Setup dialog box, page 241. - 2 Double-click the interrupt in the Forced Interrupt window, or activate by using the Force command available on the context menu.
+- I Enable the interrupt simulation system, see Interrupt Setup dialog box, page 239. - 2 Double-click the interrupt in the Forced Interrupt window, or activate by using the Force command available on the context menu.

 This area lists all available interrupts and their definitions.
-The description field is editable and the information is retrieved from the selected device description file.
+This information is retrieved from the selected device description file.
 See this file for a detailed description.